You Do Not Need to Quit Your Job to Pass This Exam

 Can I pass the Florida real estate exam while working full time?

 Yes.
-The exam requires roughly 20 to 30 hours of study after completing the pre-licensing course.
+Many working students can prepare with roughly 20 to 30 hours of focused review after completing the pre-licensing course.
 At 30 minutes per day, 5 to 6 days per week, that is 4 to 6 weeks.
-Many students work full time throughout the licensing process, including the pre-licensing course (which most take online at their own pace) and exam preparation.
+Many students work full time throughout the licensing process, including the pre-licensing course, which most take online at their own pace, and exam preparation.

 How many hours a day should I study for the Florida real estate exam?

-Thirty to 45 minutes per day is sufficient if the time is used on the right activities: application-level practice questions focused on the 5 heaviest content areas, daily math formula practice, and weekly EXCEPT/NOT drilling.
+Thirty to 45 minutes per day can be enough if the time is used on the right activities: application-level practice questions focused on the 5 heaviest content areas, daily math formula practice, and weekly EXCEPT/NOT drilling.
 Quality and focus matter more than volume.

 How long does it take to study for the Florida real estate exam while working?